eldoghry/postgres-ha/backup/readme.md

 sudo -u postgres nano /var/lib/postgresql/.ssh/authorized_keys
 ```

-and do the veris vice, you should generate ssh keys on databases servers and copy public keys on backup server keys under /home/pgbackrest/.ssh/authorized_keys
+and do the vers vice, you should generate ssh keys on databases servers and copy public keys on backup server keys under /home/pgbackrest/.ssh/authorized_keys

 so backup server can reach dbs servers, and dbs servers can reach backup servers